 - a.
 Has the institution established an Internal Quality Assurance Cell (IQAC)?
 If 'yes', what is the institutional policy with regard to quality assurance and how has it contributed in institutionalizing the quality assurance processes? - .
 N/A - b.
 How many decisions of the IQAC have been approved by the management/ authorities for implementation and how many of them were actually implemented? - .
-N/A e.
-How does the IQAC communicate and engage staff from different constituents of the institution?

-- c.
+N/A - c.
 Does the IQAC have external members on its committee?
-If so, mention any significant contribution made by them. - .
-N/A - d.
-How do students and alumni contribute to the effective functioning of the IQAC?
+If so, mention any significant contribution made by them.